Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 We coordinate community education and health-related events and screenings for the Fort HealthCare service area.

-Targeted therapy uses medicines that act on specific parts of cancer cells that help the cancer grow and spread.
+Targeted therapy uses medicines that act on certain parts of cancer cells that help the cancer grow and spread.
 Targeted therapy can sometimes be more helpful than standard chemotherapy (chemo).
 Sometimes it works when chemo doesn't.
 Because targeted therapy is focused on the cancer cells, it may cause less harm to normal cells.
 But these medicines do cause side effects.

 So far, no targeted therapy medicines have been shown to help treat small cell lung cancer (SCLC).